 Eddie Bravo turned current UFC commentator Joe Rogan onto weed while they were working cageside together.
 “Before I started smoking pot I thought it was for losers.
 I really did,” Rogan admits.
-Now he’s a major stoner icon who advocates marijuana as a performance enhancing drug to annihilate the stereotype of stoners as stupid, lazy, unmotivated individuals.
-Joe Rogan’s advocacy for merging mixed martial arts with marijuana and radical political discourse is a direct source of inspiration for 420 Fight Club.
-“I like to smoke pot and work out,” he unequivocally writes on his blog.
+Now he’s a major stoner icon who annihilates the stereotype of stoners as stupid, lazy, unmotivated individuals and advocates cannabis as a performance enhancing drug.
+“I like to smoke pot and work out,” Rogan unequivocally writes on his blog.
 “My mind juggles, focusing on technique with constant regulation of the breath and an appreciation of the music.
-All three dance together in a beautiful storm of moving meditation, discipline and inspiration”
+All three dance together in a beautiful storm of moving meditation, discipline and inspiration.”

 Rogan claims that “more UFC fighters smoke pot than don’t smoke pot” and moreover that “most fighters in the promotion are blazing outside of their fight schedules.”
 UFC president Dana White agrees with Joe Rogan, estimating that 84 percent of his athletes smoke weed.
 “Forget about PEDs [Performance Enhancing Drugs, aka Steroids],” White writes.
 “If we get into this random testing you guys are talking about, you know how many guys would probably test positive for marijuana?
 It would probably be off the charts.”
 UFC Fighters Alex Cacares, Matt Riddle, Pat Healy and of course, Nick Diaz, arguably the most notorious weed warrior in the game today, have all been suspended for getting caught with cannabis in their systems.
 “I’m more consistent about everything being a cannabis user,” says UFC Fighter Nick Diaz.